datacareph/notif360/README.md

 - SLACK URL Endpoint.
 We're working on providing this.
 In the meantime, you can search for information on how to obtain it.
 - VirusTotal API Key.
 You can obtain it [here](https://www.virustotal.com/gui/my-apikey).

-Once you have the necessary requirements, there are two methods to use the tool: directly on your `Host Machine` or within a `Docker Container`.
+Once you have the necessary requirements, there are two methods to use the tool: directly on your `Host Machine` or within a `Docker Container`, and you can use either approach.

 ### Method 1: Host Machine Installation